Banner image

 Operator's Itinerary

-Day 2: Stromatolite Park; Laguna de Los Cisnes Nature Reserve; Punta Arenas
+Day 2: Stromatolite Park; Laguna de Los Cisnes Nature Reserve; Ferry to Punta Arenas

-After lunch we'll board the ferry and sail back across the Strait of Magellan to Punta Arenas.
+At noon, you’ll board the ferry for the return trip across the Strait of Magellan to Punta Arenas.

 Expert Impartial Advice SVG